- One-page checkout

 We like the price tag associated with downloading WooCommerce for your WordPress website: it’s FREE.
 The open source plug-in costs nothing to download.
 This means that your development team can easily download the core code and develop a theme free of cost.

 There is a simple one-page checkout for customers.
 This is an important feature for customers who want to checkout quickly after filling up their shopping cart on your e-commerce website.
 Another important feature is that things are validated in real time as your customer checks out.

 WooCommerce only has a few free templates, but there are several clean, attractive themes to use on your website.
 WooCommerce makes most of their money from selling templates.
-They tend to be a bit on the expensive side, but we liked what we saw.
+Though they tend to be a bit on the expensive side, .
 Here are some of our favorite templates: